Exclusive Mongolia Rights

 The rights position is already public, so this is not a market where viewers need to guess who has the tournament.

-The exclusive rights are confirmed, but the exact consumer route still needs formal publication.
+The exclusive rights are confirmed, but the exact consumer route still needs formal publication from MME itself.

 That remains the safest way to confirm channels, streaming options and kickoff coverage.